Shxmeem/Shxmeem.github.io/index.md

-# My WhatsApp Number Is Trapped Inside Meta's Servers

-## How It All Started

 Back in June 2025, I was exploring ways to integrate a cloud service idea within WhatsApp to help small businesses manage customer interactions.things like cross-device accessibility and automated reminders.
 That’s when I discovered the **WhatsApp Cloud API**.